rikhuijzer/blog/posts/why-not-r.md

 Luckily, Julia has [Revise.jl](https://github.com/timholy/Revise.jl).
 With Revise, Julia will automatically update function definitions **while Julia is running**.
 So, instead of making a change and restarting the program, you can keep everything running.
-This makes the updating code - inspecting output cycle **ridicuolously fast**.
+This makes the updating code - inspecting output cycle **ridiculously fast**.
-Also, you don't have to manually manage state as you have to do in R, that is, if you update code block 3, you don't have to ensure that you have ran code block 3 before running code block 5.
+Also, you don't have to manually manage state as you have to do in R Studio, that is, if you update code block 3, you don't have to ensure that you have ran code block 3 before running code block 5.
 Revise will automatically track these changes for you.
 Also, for long-running computations, you can be sure that Julia will outperform R in most cases, but this is not something I worry about daily, so I cannot go into details about this.